 The Holy Spirit

 The Holy Spirit is God on the Earth.
 His presence assures and empowers our relationship with God.
 He indwelt and empowered Jesus on earth.
 He inspired scripture.
 He guides believers into all truth, teaches us all things, brings to remembrance all that Jesus taught, and exalts the name of Jesus Christ.
 He is a gift to all who receive Him.
-He convicts the world of sin, righteousness, and the coming judgment.
-He comforts us, guides us, gives us spiritual gifts, makes us like Christ and empowers us to be witness’s of Christ in this world.
+He convicts the world of sin, righteousness, and judgment.
+He comforts us, guides us, gives us spiritual gifts, makes us like Christ and empowers us to be witnesses in this world.

 Genesis 1:2; Psalm 139:7; Isaiah 61:1-3; Joel 2:28-32; Mark 1:10; Luke 1:35; 4:1; 11:13; 12:12; John 15:26; 16:7-14; Acts 1:8; 2:1-4, 38; 13:2; Romans 8:9-11, 14-16, 26-27; 1 Corinthians 3:16, 12:7-11; Ephesians 1:13-14; 2 Peter 1:21; Revelation 22:17

 Mankind was made in the image of God and is the supreme object and steward of His creation.
 Every human being is uniquely created by God, possesses God-given dignity, and is worthy of life, love, liberty, honor and respect.
-Mankind was created to have fellowship with God and live in righteousness but through disobedience (sin) became separated from God.
-As a result of one mans sin (Adam’s), death passed upon all mankind, for that, all have sinned.
+Mankind was created to have fellowship with God and live in righteousness but through disobedience became separated from that image.
+As a result of one man/s sin, death passed upon all mankind, for that, all have sinned.
 Therefore, man is born disconnected from God and is lost, without hope and destined for eternal death apart from salvation found in and offered by Jesus Christ.
 Mankind cannot attain a right relationship with God through works or their own effort but must repent and individually put his/her faith in Jesus Christ the Savior of the all mankind.
 We must be born-again.